 Zones 1-4 Input Connection

 Connect each control panel relay output to a zone on the communicator.
 For programming purposes, the zone numbers are 1-4.
-The following is an example of how you might use this application.
+The following are examples of how you might use this application for a burglary or fire alarm.

 Burglary